Today I would like to cover one of the basic factors in practice that help to gain the result much quicker.

 How does Metronome help?

-• Helps learning favorite song or melody much faster!
+- Helps to learn favorite song or melody much faster!

 Metronome is the main guitar tool in every guitarist’s armory.
-Without it the practice is waste of time.
+Without it, the practice is a waste of time.
 If you have no rhythm feel and groove, then no one will want to listen to music you’re playing.

-Sometimes it’s better to play few notes with tasty groove that rocks whole crowd in Arena, then playing thousands notes with no rhythm at all.
+Sometimes it’s better to play few notes with the tasty groove that rocks the whole crowd in Arena, then playing thousands of notes with no rhythm at all.

 It doesn’t mean that today or tomorrow you must use it every time you’re on the practice –